PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 The program entity shares similar challenges.
 Names are not consistent.
 Unique grant-program ids last the duration of the grant and then new ids are assigned during the grant, so that a program that receives 3 grants over 10 years does not have a consistent id to help with trend analysis.

 We have decided to drop the idea of generating unique grantee and program tables for our project.
 Producing these tables would be a lot of work, certainly with incorrect judgment manually grouping names.
 Ignoring these entities still serves our overall project, however, because we are mostly interested in state-level aggregation and mapping.
-We do not need the ability to show utilization trends for a specific grantee or a specific program over time, and we are not trying to compare or analyze a Head Start sites' performance.
+We do not need the ability to show utilization trends for a specific grantee or a specific program over time, and we are not trying to compare or analyze a Head Start site's performance.

 Mapping may still be a little complicated.
 In the example from New York above, we have three programs across two different addresses.
 Are the two programs listed at 45 Jewett Ave in the same office?
 Or perhaps across the hall from each other in a larger office building.
 If we produce maps where these two locations are treated separately, then dots may overlap and obscure information we are trying to convey.